chrmod/cliqz-home/README.md

-Refresh page couple times so benchmark data can be gathers or open [http://localhost:3000/#30](http://localhost:3000/#30) - which will reload the page automatically 30 times in the row.
+Refresh page couple times so benchmark data can be gathers or open [http://localhost:3000/#30](http://localhost:3000/#30) - which will reload the page automatically 30 times in the row (after putting the url, reload the page if auto reload did not start).

-When done, open browser Web Console (Tools > Web Developer > Web Console)

-and type `benchmark.compare()` to see the test results.
+When done, open browser Web Console (Tools > Web Developer > Web Console) and call `benchmark.compare()` to see the test results.

 Run same procedure for other test projects to evaluate which one works best.